 Liking isn’t enough to improve your profile’s visibility.

 And I realize not everyone can or should be writing articles, but you can add your two-cents.
-By leaving meaningful comments on LinkedIn updates, you gain the attention of the author, the author’s network and others.

 Below is all the information you need to help you write engaging comments on LinkedIn.